Keerthi082005/To-Supply-Leftover-Food-to-Poor-NM/README.md

-🥗 To Supply Leftover Food to Poor
+🥗 **To Supply Leftover Food to Poor**
 **Overview**

-FoodConnect is a Salesforce-based project aimed at collecting and distributing leftover food to underprivileged people.
-It connects donors, volunteers, and NGOs through a cloud platform to reduce food waste and hunger.
+FoodConnect is a Salesforce-based project designed to collect and distribute leftover food to underprivileged people.
+It connects donors, volunteers, and NGOs through a unified cloud platform to reduce food waste and hunger.

 **Objectives**